Notable People

 Few reporters in modern American politics have been so tightly associated with one public figure as Maggie Haberman has been with Donald Trump.
 That association can make her seem narrower than she is.
 It can also make people misunderstand what she is actually good at.

-Haberman's value was never just that she could get someone on the phone.
+Haberman's value was never reducible to getting someone on the phone.
 Her value was that she spent years learning how to read a person who had trained much of the American media to mistake noise for unpredictability.
 She made Trump's habits legible.

 She came out of New York political culture, not abstract Washington theory

 The broad career outline helps explain why she fit the beat so well.
 Penguin Random House's author biography traces a path through the New York Post, the New York Daily News, Politico, and then The New York Times beginning in 2015.
 That is not the background of a detached constitutional theorist.
-It is the background of a reporter trained in a city where politics, real estate, celebrity, business, ego, and media performance often operate as the same ecosystem.
+It is the background of a reporter trained in a city where politics, property, celebrity, business, ego, and media performance often operate as the same system.

-Trump was formed in that ecosystem long before he became president.
-A reporter shaped by New York tabloid and political culture was well positioned to understand him as a social actor, not only as a candidate.
-Haberman could see the continuity between the businessman craving attention and the president using attention as leverage.
+Trump was formed in that system long before he became president.
+A reporter shaped by New York tabloid and political culture was well positioned to understand him as a social actor and as a candidate.
+Haberman could see the continuity between the businessman craving attention and the president using attention as force.

 That perspective mattered because many readers met Trump nationally before they understood the local habits that had made him.